Topazoo/dead_simple_framework/README.md

 ## Overview:

-A RESTful Flask framework with MongoDB, Redis and Celery integrations:
+A RESTful Flask framework with MongoDB, Redis, Celery, Slack and Sentry integrations:

 Backend: